ufjschool/ob-s14/drafts/second/HauntedStory.md

 Still, there was that girl’s voice.
 And there was that mysterious box.
 I’ve had a while to think about it, and I still can’t explain either of them.
 ***
 So is it possible that Norman Hall is truly haunted?
-Even though Lansford doesn’t yet believe it, it wouldn’t matter much to him.
+Even though Lansford doesn’t yet believe it, it wouldn’t matter much to him if there were ghosts.

 “I like working here and I figure they haven’t harmed anyone if they are here, so you know, we can cohabitate together if they’re there,” he says.